graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Return a new event stream {responseStream} which yields events as follows:
 - Let {nextId} be {0}.
-- Let {remainingDefers} be an empty set.
+- Let {remainingDefers} be an empty list.
-- Let {remainingStreams} be an empty set.
+- Let {remainingStreams} be an empty list.
 - Let {pending} be an empty list.
 - If {initialDefers} is not an empty object:
   - Let {id} be {nextId} and increment {nextId} by one.